Junior Competition (Junior Carnivals)

-Parents/families of nippers gain enormous satisfaction and a true sense of involvement by actively being involved in carnivals.
-There are so many opportunities available and helping Age Managers is an essential part of supporting your nipper and Point Leo.
-Parents of nipper participating in carnivals must help in some way at each carnival and will be rotated on by your Age Manager to fulfil a role to help with the Age Group.
+Parents/families of Nippers gain enormous satisfaction and a true sense of involvement by actively being involved in carnivals.
+There are so many opportunities available and helping Age Managers is an essential part of supporting your Nipper and Point Leo.
+Parents of Nippers participating in carnivals must help in some way at each carnival and will be rotated on by your Age Manager to fulfil a role to help with the Age Group.

 We also always require enough helpers across the groups in a variety of roles to meet our minimum carnival requirements from LSV.

 - Water Safety – Bronze qualified persons.
 Each age group must have enough qualified people to undertake this role.

 - Level 1 Official – to assist with marshalling and on the beach organisation of events.
 Complete an on online course in your own time and participate in a practical session.